-Anonymous asked: what is wicca?
+Anonymous said: what is wicca?

 That is a question with no easy answer.
 Wicca is a modern pagan religion, but consists of several denominations (“traditions”) and different people define exactly what falls under the label of “Wicca” differently.
 For some it is an umbrella term for modern-day witchcraft, for others it may only cover the specific Wicca denominations known as Gardnerian and Alexandrian Wicca.
 Depending on the tradition, Wicca worshipers may be monotheistic or polytheistic.
 Most practice ceremonial magic (again, this is sometimes called witchcraft, sometimes white magic, and sometimes neither of these).

 There are aspects of it that may classify denominations as mystery religions: religions that reserve the specifics of their beliefs and practices for initiates.

 Historically, the Wicca religion is fairly new, having been developed during the early 20th century.
 However, it is known as a pagan religion because its beliefs and traditions are based in indigenous and pre-modern European belief systems.